RationalCraft.com Home > Winscape > The Making Of

 To display a HD video onto two different screens, one can share the Quicktime context with the OpenGL contexts so that they would all have access to the frames at the same time.
 This works out great and uses hardware acceleration as much as possible.

-My OS X application’s preferences panel allows the user to specify the physical layout of the displays in relation to the tracker origin (Wiimote) in a table format.
+My OS X application’s preferences panel allows the user to specify the physical layout of the displays in relation to the tracker origin (Kinect) in a table format.
 This way, any gaps between the displays are automatically calculated out of the rendered views and the tracking data is now in relation to the displays.

 Power:

 The displays are set to automatically turn on whenever power is restored to them.
 The Mac is doing an OK job at handling the displays in this manner.
-I’m having some difficulty with what I guess to be the computer waking from an HDMI signal glitch as the displays power off.

 High Resolution Video: